trueheart78/trueheart78.com/games.md

 ## Playing

 1. Life is Strange: Before the Storm - Episode 1 (PS4)
-1. Undertale (P4/Vita)
-  - Pacifist run after having finished it once.
-1. Final Fantasy X/X-2 HD Remastered (PS4/Vita)
+1. Final Fantasy X-2 HD Remastered (PS4/Vita)
-  - X-2 has gotten a lil boring, but still fun.
   - Strategy guide arrived.
 I'd like to see this through.

 <!-- playing:end -->